honorcoding/itwmedical-products/README.md

 Import the product categories before importing the products.

 Import the product files from /itwmedical-products/imports/.
-You can import them all at once (which takes a long time and might cause the site to time out.)
-Or you can import them in steps.

 ## Usage